Adhishak47/Adhishak47/README.md

 ### Hi there 👋

 # 💫 About Me:
-I'm a third-year software engineering student specializing in AI & Data Science with a strong foundation in Data Structures and Algorithms using Java.
+I'm a final-year software engineering student specializing in AI & Data Science with a strong foundation in Data Structures and Algorithms using Java.
 Proficient in JAVA and Python with a keen interest in Spring, Spring Boot, and full-stack Java development.